 SMART METERS EXPLAINED

-WHAT IS A SMART METER AND HOW DOES IT WORK?
+WHAT IS A SMART METER?

 Smart meters measure how much gas and electricity you’re using, as well as what it’s costing you and display this on a handy in-home display.